marcua/qurk_experiments/README.md

   * `generate_[batchpairs|comparisons|filters|pairs].py` Creates new experiments.  *Running these scripts will likely result in your spending money*.
 The four scripts respectively are used to create [Naive/Smart batching joins|comparisons or ratings|filters for joins|simple joins] as described in the paper.
 Whatever name you pick for your experiments will be used in later scripts to refer to that experiment.
   * `cron.py` is the daemon that will poll MTurk for completed HIT assignments and log Turker feedback.
 Take note that there are several calls to `exit()` toward the bottom of the file.
 Between blocks on `exit()`s is otherwise-unreachable code that we found helpful for both generating experiments and then polling for their completion, which makes it easier to walk away from the experiments as they run.
   * `movie_[batchpairs|comparisons|filters|results].py` contains all of the code for the end-to-end query in Section 5.
-  * `latency.py` runs experiments and reports on experimental latency.

-Calls external libraries:

-  * `gal.py` is a Python driver for Ipeirotis et al.'s Get-Another-Label code (found in the `java/` subdirectory).
-Given an experiment type and the name of several experiments (to combine), it will return the worker quality and most likely result according to the Get-Another-Label algorithm.
-These results are reported as *QualityAdjust* in the paper.

 Backend code for munging MTurk data.
 Doesn't communicate with Mechanical Turk:

+  * `latency.py` runs experiments and reports on experimental latency.
   * `filter_results.py` and `filter_results_sample.py` contain the code necessary to evaluate Feature Filtering with or without sampling (Tables 2, 3, 4).
   * `hybrid.py` and `hybrid_[correlation|extrapolate].py` power the hybrid rate/sort algorithm in all of its variants.
   * `pair-datadump.py` dumps any of the join experiment data, broken down by worker response.
   * `pair-results.py` reports on the accuracy of the join experiments (Fig 3, Table 1) as well as the regression we ran in section 3.3.3.
+  * `gal.py` is a Python driver for Ipeirotis et al.'s Get-Another-Label code (found in the `java/` subdirectory).
+Given an experiment type and the name of several experiments (to combine), it will return the worker quality and most likely result according to the Get-Another-Label algorithm.
+These results are reported as *QualityAdjust* in the paper.
   * `ranking-comparisons.py` compares different sort algorithms' accuracy (\Tau), as well as inter-rater agreement (\Kappa).  `run_names1` and `run_names2` specify which experiments (combined, if the list contains more than one experiment name) to utilize to generate a ranking, and then compares the two rankings.
 If `run_names1` contains `sortval` as the only member in its list, it will be used as a ground-truth comparison, which is how we measure \Tau. `ranking-comparisons-sampled.py` contains similar logic but for the sampled experiments in Figure 6.
   * `sort-datadump.py` dumps the contents of a comparison-based sort experiment.
   * `sort-results.py` runs similar logic to `ranking-comparisons.py`, but prints a less scientific measure of accuracy.
 We used this to get examples of incorrect responses for both comparison-based and rating-based ranking.